How to Print to PDF?

 How to Print to PDF in Windows 10 and Windows 7?

 PDF is a portable file standard and a more compatible format than other types of documents.
-Today, most computer or mobile device operating systems can open PDF documents.
-Usually, you do not require additional software to open and view a PDF file.
-When it comes to printing to PDF, Windows is not the most friendly operating system to use (if you are using an older operating system, this feature is probably not available).
-Generally, however, printing to a PDF is quite simple - you can install a free 'PDF printer' or use various other programs.
-And, if you are using Windows 10, then it is very simple.
-This article will show you some easy ways to print to PDF in Windows.
+Printing to a PDF file is quite simple - you can install a free 'PDF printer' or use various other programs.
+And, if you are using Windows 10, then it is effortless.
+This article will show you a few easy ways to print to PDF in Windows.

 Table of Contents:

 - How to print to PDF in Windows 10?

 - How to set up "Microsoft Print To PDF" manually in Windows?

 - How to print to PDF in Windows 7 with installed PDF Printer?

 - Print to XPS and convert to PDF

 - Video showing how to print to PDF in Windows 10

 - Video showing how to print to PDF in Windows 7